7 Ways to Revitalize Your Employee Training Program

 3. Try social learning

 Social learning is a quickly growing aspect of employee training programs.
-Social learning platforms like The Quad on HSI LMS allow employees to connect with other learners and network with their peers.
 By introducing this sort of technology, business leaders can leverage workplace friendships and encourage friendly competition with learning.
 Learners get inspired to take additional training by what they see in their activity feed and the company benefits from their new skills.

 4. Promote self-directed learning

 While some professionals prefer to learn in social settings in classrooms, to compete with others in an open forum, and to share their knowledge publicly, others are motivated to learn on their own in the privacy of their own space.
 Self-directed learning enables professionals to direct their own learning based on their individual needs and interests and at their own pace.

 Not every company subscribes to the self-directed learning methodology, but when implemented correctly, it can lead to faster professional development and better ROI for training.